smart-on-fhir/Swift-FHIR/README.md

 - Create elements and resources programmatically
 - Use a FHIR server protocol for REST interactions with a server
 - Deserialize from JSON
+    + Tells you which mandatory properties were missing,
+    + which properties were not expected or
+    + which were of a wrong type
 - Serialize to JSON
+    + Refuses to serialize incomplete elements
 - Resolve contained/bundled/relative/absolute resource references
 - Contain resources
 - Construct searches with NoSQL-like statements (cf. [fhir.js][])